Ian-Turner4/ProgrammingPortfolio/index.md

 ## Advanced Numeric Calculator

-An advanced calculator that uses recursion to calculate the recursive of a number, as well as finding specific Fibonacci numbers from a given index.
+An advanced calculator that uses recursion to calculate the recursive of a number, as well as finding a specific Fibonacci number from a given index.

 ![Running Screenshot](https://github.com/Ian-Turner4/ProgrammingPortfolio/blob/gh-pages/images/AdvancedNumeric.png?raw=true "Running Screenshot")